-N.Z.
-Spinach is a low-growing leafy plant that grows well in the heat of summer when regular spinach is struggling to survive, however it is not frost hardy like true spinach.
+New Zealand Spinach is a low-growing leafy plant that grows well in the heat of summer when regular spinach is struggling to survive, however it is not frost hardy like true spinach.

 It can spread several feet wide and grow to one foot (30 cm) tall.
 It has succulent, almost triangular shaped leaves, smaller and fuzzier than regular spinach.
 They are pale to dark green and grow from 2-4 inches (5-10 cm) long.

 The flowers of New Zealand spinach are yellow, and the fruit is a small, hard conical capsules covered with small horns.
 Within the capsule there are several seeds.

 New Zealand spinach needs a sunny position but where summer heat is intense, plant New Zealand spinach where it will get partial shade in the afternoon.
 It requiring a minimum of 5-6 hours of direct sunlight daily.

 New Zealand spinach like a well drained, sandy soil that is rich in organic matter, with a pH ranging from 6.8 to 7.0